Books Set in Alabama, Georgia, Florida, South Carolina, and Tennessee

 This non-fiction book examines the social, economic, and environmental impacts of this boom.
 It also shows how the decisions of three real estate moguls, combined with a once-in-a-century hurricane, triggered the stock market crash that led to the Great Depression.

-Letty’s sister Tanya made her promise that if anything happened to her, Letty would take Tanya’s daughter Maya and run.
 When Letty finds Tanya dead, she knows the murderer is Tanya’s ex, Evan, so she follows Tanya’s instructions to get out of town.
-Tanya left behind a go-bag of cash, and massive diamond ring, and a faded magazine article about a small mom-and-pop motel in a Florida beach town.
+Tanya left behind a go-bag of cash, and massive diamond ring, and a faded magazine article about a small mom-and-pop hotel in a Florida beach town.

-The Book Girls Say… Mary Kay Andrews has been called the Queen of Beach Reads, and what says Florida more than that?
+Mary Kay Andrews has been called the Queen of Beach Reads, and what says Florida more than that?
 Sisterhood, romance, and mystery intertwine, making this a great choice if you want a lighter option this month, but keep in mind that this book is almost 500 pages long.

 For another mystery/romance set at a Florida beachside motel, check out Crazy in Paradise by Deborah Brown.
 When Madison’s aunt passes away, she inherits a whole lot more than her motel in the Florida Keys.
 Along with the cottages come the shady tenants, including drunks, ex-convicts, and fugitives.
 Crazy in Paradise is the first of 26 books in a beachy cozy mystery series.